rvalenzuelar/personal-site/content/project/mrr_imagery/index.md

 #
 ---

 This gallery displays images captured with a Micro Rain Radar installed at the roof of Universidad de O'Higgins in Rancagua, Chile.
-The reflectivity colormap was developed by [Adam Massmann](https://massma.github.io).
-All the scripts are written in Python by Raúl Valenzuela using Proplot and Xarray.
+The original MRR processing script and the reflectivity colormap were developed by [Adam Massmann](https://massma.github.io).
+All current scripts are written in Python by Raúl Valenzuela using Proplot and Xarray.
 Raw data is converted to netCDF format using Peter Kuma's [mrr2c](https://github.com/peterkuma/mrr2c).
 This project is funded by grant ANID Fondecyt Iniciacion 11230184.

 {{< gallery album="mrr_gallery" resize_options="300x300" >}}